Who Want Smoke?

 "Who Want Smoke?" is a song by American rapper Nardo Wick.
 It was released through Flawless Entertainment and RCA Records as a single on January 22, 2021.
-A remix, which features G Herbo, Lil Durk, and 21 Savage, was released on October 8, 2021.
+The official remix, which features G Herbo, Lil Durk, and 21 Savage, was released on October 8, 2021.
 The original was certified platinum by the RIAA in November 2021.
 The song is included on Wick's debut album, Who Is Nardo Wick?, released on December 3, 2021.

 The song gained attention for its lyrics "Who want smoke with me?" and "What the fuck is that?", and a stomping dance to the song went viral on TikTok.

 Remix

 On October 8, 2021, Nardo Wick released a remix of the song, featuring fellow American rappers G Herbo & Lil Durk and Atlanta-based rapper 21 Savage.
 The remix adds another question mark to the title and was released on G Herbo's 26th birthday.
 An accompanying music video, directed by Cole Bennett from Lyrical Lemonade, premiered on the same day.

+American singer Chris Brown interpolated the chorus of "Who Want Smoke?" for his 2024 diss track "Weakest Link".